 You are required to bring a sleeping bag, roll matt and travel pillow to camp.
 These items are not supplied by Wildeye Adventures.

 You will be sent a kit list via email before attending camp.
 Or take a look at our "Kit List" page on the blog.

 Don't believe that you need to buy lots of expensive outdoor equipment for this experience.

 What clothes do I wear?

-Please wear suitable outdoor clothing (no jeans on overnight camps please) take warm clothing, good socks, a good pair of outdoor shoes or boots.
+Please wear suitable outdoor clothing, take warm clothing, good socks, a good pair of outdoor shoes or boots.